sefk/sefk.github.io/posts/thick-apps.md

 you, and the software producer, are frequent, reliable, and clean upgrades.

-My natural mode is for thick apps.
-If done well, I'd use 'em.
+My natural preference would be for thick apps.
+If they were well done, I'd use them.

   [Chrome]: https://www.getchrome.com/
   [Electron]: https://www.getelectron.com/